top of page

 ABOUT US >

-The Great British Fibre Festival is a yarn and fibre show with a twist - it's aimed to educate and connect people with the origin of their yarns, wool fibre and more...you'll find flax, leather, nettle, wood, ceramic and more at the show!
+The Great British Fibre Festival is a yarn and fibre show with a twist - it's aimed to educate and connect people with the origin of their yarns, wool fibre and more...you'll find hemp, leather, nettle, wood, ceramic and more at the show!

 The Great British Fibre Festival is brought to you by Stitch Fest Craft Shows - organisers of the South West's biggest yarn festival Stitch Fest South West which is in November every year in Newton Abbot, Devon.
 For more info click here